Platform HD

 Platforma HD (Платформа HD) was a Russian operator of satellite TV which broadcasts a package of HD-quality channels over the European territory of Russia.
 In addition, the package of channels of high-definition was available for retransmission in cable networks.
+On July 1, 2012, the service was shut down without giving any reason and has not been available since then.

 Channels

 Platforma HD broadcasts the programs via satellite Eurobird 9A (9,0°E).